KasperSvendsenGit/Decrypt-Pluralsight-Videos/README.md

 I am not the original programmer for this project.
 All software is provided as is.
 The original user took down their repo during a Pluralsight free month in april 2020.

 # Warning
-Serveral users are experincing problems with rendering of output files.
+Serveral users are experincing problems with rendering of output files (likely because Pluralsight has changed the encryption method).
 See issues for more...

 # Usage